Accessing environmental information

 Marine Environmental Data and Information Network (MEDIN)

 The Marine Environmental Data and Information Network (MEDIN) promotes the sharing of and improved access to marine data.
-It is an open partnership and its partners represent government departments, research institutions and private companies.
+It is an open partnership with partners from government departments, research institutions and private companies.

 The archive for marine species and habitats data - DASSH